NATIONAL DEVILED EGG DAY

 Daniel Boone – 1734

 The American frontiersman became one of the country’s first legendary folk heroes.
+He was an explorer and pioneer who blazed trails followed by thousands of settlers.

 James Knox Polk – 1795

 James Polk was the 11th United States president.
 He ran on the Manifest Destiny platform and served one term.
+Before being elected president, Polk served as Speaker of the House.

 Warren G. Harding – 1865